 Share the life-changing experience sleep training has had for your family.
 Your child’s mood instantly improves, and it makes parenting so much more enjoyable.
 Let your parents know how much more gratifying the whole sleepover will be if their grandchild sticks to the schedule.
 If you just dictate the schedule, you’re not appealing to the caring, nurturing side of grandma and grandpa.

 Tip 5 – Equate Sleeping With Feeding

 We all know that grandmas love to make sure their grandkids don’t leave hungry.
-Have your ever left your grandparents house without a Tupperware of leftovers?
+Have you ever left your grandparent’s house without a Tupperware of leftovers?
 If you equate the importance of sleep with feeding, you instantly show that sleep is a priority.
 Your parents will come to understand how important sleep is to you and your family.